 - 77. The general tax rules as to when a loss company can share a tax loss with a profit company are discussed at [59].
-19 A further requirement must be met where a non-amalgamating group company wants to share tax losses that arose before the date of amalgamation with an amalgamated company after amalgamation. - 78.
-The tax loss can only be shared with the amalgamated company if all of the following companies have commonality for the commonality period:20 - the group company that incurred the tax loss; - the amalgamated company; and - any company that amalgamated with the amalgamated company.
+18 A further requirement must be met where a non-amalgamating group company wants to share tax losses that arose before the date of amalgamation with an amalgamated company after amalgamation. - 78.
+The tax loss can only be shared with the amalgamated company if all of the following companies have commonality for the commonality period:19 - the group company that incurred the tax loss; - the amalgamated company; and - any company that amalgamated with the amalgamated company. - 79.
+Example | Tauira 15 illustrates where the tax loss of a non-amalgamating group company arising before amalgamation could be offset against the net income of an amalgamated company because the non-amalgamating group company, amalgamated company and the amalgamating company were at least 66% commonly owned.